Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Discussion

 \section{Discussion}

 In this paper, we developed sensitivity analysis methods to assess the impact of contamination between ego-networks on the causal estimates in egocentric network randomized trials.
 Such trials are increasingly used to evaluate interventions in hard-to-reach populations, where full network information is often unavailable or difficult to obtain.
 Our methods build on a general formulation of contamination as exposure misclassification due to missing network edges, and provide bias-corrected estimators for both indirect and direct effects.
-The bias-corrected estimators depend on sensitivity parameters that characterize the magnitude of contamination and the level of the interaction between treatments and exposures for the direct effect.
+Our bias-corrected estimators rely on two types of sensitivity parameters.
+The first characterizes the magnitude of contamination.
+The second, specific to the direct effect, represents the ratio of the average direct effect among egos exposed to at least one treated neighbor to those not exposed.
 We provided practical guidelines for specifying these sensitivity parameters and described two sensitivity analysis approaches: GSA and PBA.

-We illustrated our methods through a simulation study and an analysis of the HPTN 037 trial, illustrating that, if indeed contamination is present, then the indirect effect may be underestimated and the direct effect overestimated when contamination is ignored.
+Our re-analysis of the HPTN 037 trial underscores the consequences of unmeasured contamination in ENRTs.
+Our findings demonstrate that standard estimators can severely underestimate the indirect effect while slightly overestimating the direct effect.
+For policymakers, this highlights that peer-driven interventions may be substantially more effective than naive estimates suggest, altering the cost-benefit calculus for deploying network-based public health strategies.

+A limitation of our design-based framework is the focus on sample-level causal estimands \eqref{eq:indirect_effect} and \eqref{eq:directed_effect}, which restrict our inference to the finite sample of recruited egos and alters rather than the broader population.
+Extensions to population-level estimands require specifying the exact mechanism of the egocentric network sampling, such as the inclusion probabilities of the egos.
+However, many ENRTs, including the HPTN 037 study, involve hard-to-reach populations where egos are typically recruited via convenience sampling rather than a strict probability sample.
+While recent methodological work has considered population-level estimands in ENRTs, doing so generally relies on the assumption of simple random sampling of units from the population \citep{Fang2023}.
+Consequently, our focus on sample-level estimands reflects a methodological trade-off: we prioritize robust internal validity and assumption-lean causal inference within the sample, without imposing strong unverifiable conditions on the recruitment process.